Changissnz/selfinterest/README.md

 all pertinent, "alive" in cognition of experiential sensation and perception, primarily because frequency of occurrence is not null.
-The choice of human beings to think and act in however ways they want becomes limited not only by their spatiotemporal circumstances, but also by the products that emerge as the common way, artificial axioms that have bested others to suit certain objectives.
+The choice of human beings to think and act in however ways they want becomes limited not only by their spatiotemporal circumstances, but also by the products that emerge as the common way, perhaps from artificial axioms that have bested others to suit certain objectives.
 Human languages are unifying ways of verbal and written expression, since the purpose of communication that cannot deliver meaning past the immediate sound or image fails the objectivity sought for in language.
 The tools that human beings use, the decorum of attire and other formalities, amongst other aspects are examples of the need for objectivity through decision in media form of choice.
 And in cases of differing styles and differing products, there is usually a reference that is competed against, and most definitely an original that splintered into these variants.
 Quality alone is insufficient for the human being, one with their self-interest networked with other human beings